mc11cof/Top-10-Programming-Languages/README.md

 Data visualization of the top 10 programming languages

-A chart of the top 10 programming languages.
+A chart of the top 10 programming languages in 2021.
 The ranking of the programming languages was taken from the TIOBE index website.

 Here is the chart: